mario-melo-data/diabetes-prediction/README.md

 * **Class balance:** approximately 15.7% positive, a meaningful imbalance handled explicitly
 * **Split:** 80% training and 20% test, with standardisation fitted on the training data only to avoid leakage

-The data-loading, target conversion, subsampling, split, and standardisation pipeline were adapted from earlier group coursework (Mario Melo and Lynn Thalaal).
-All model implementation, training, validation, evaluation, and analysis are individual work.

 The raw dataset is not included in this repository.
 To run the notebook, download the data from the Kaggle page and provide it at the path the notebook expects.

 ## Approach